<frequency> data type consists of a

-<number> immediately followed by the unit.
-Like for any CSS dimension, there is no space between the unit literal and the number.
+<number> followed by one of the units listed below.
+As with all CSS dimensions, there is no space between the unit literal and the number.

 0 is invalid and does not represent

 0kHz.
-Though the units are case-insensitive in CSS, it is good practice to use a capital H for
+Though the units are case-insensitive, it is good practice to use a capital "H" for

-12Hz Positive integer. -456kHz Negative integer.
-4.3Hz Non-integer.
-14KhZ The unit is case-insensitive, though non-SI capitalization is not recommended. +0Hz Zero, with a leading + and the unit. -0kHz Zero, with a leading - and the unit (Though strange, this is an allowed value).
+12Hz Positive integer 4.3Hz Non-integer 14KhZ The unit is case-insensitive, though non-SI capitalization is not recommended. +0Hz Zero, with a leading + and a unit -0kHz Zero, with a leading - and a unit

-12.0 This is a <number>, not an <frequency>, it must have a unit.
-7 Hz No space is allowed between the <number> and the unit.
-0 Zero values can be written without a unit only if there are <length> values, not <frequency>.
+12.0 This is a <number>, not an <frequency>, because it is missing a unit.
+7 Hz No space is allowed between the number and the unit.
+0 Although unitless zero is an allowable <length>, it's an invalid <frequency>.

 |CSS Values and Units Module Level 4 |